stassa/wh40ksim/README.md

 ------------------------

-This project uses the term "rollout" to mean a "static" simulation of a single combat sequence (shooting, fighting, etc, though only shooting for the time being).
-A rollout is "static" in the sense that the any parameters such as distance of the attacker to its target, the attacker's movement etc, are given from the start and do not change throughout the rollout.
-Namely, casualties are not removed from the target unit and the number of models in it are not removed (although casualties are reported).
+This project uses the term "rollout" to mean a "static" simulation of a single combat sequence (shooting, fighting, etc, though only shooting is implemented for the time being).
+A rollout is "static" in the sense that any parameters such as distance of the attacker to its target, the attacker's movement etc, are given from the start and do not change throughout the rollout.
+Namely, casualties are not removed from the target unit (although casualties are reported).

 Rollouts are meant to be used to inform of the probability to inflict casualties when attacking one unit with another.
 For best results, multiple rollouts of the